ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 ## General Information

-The forum is an ILIAS magazine object in which users can hold discussions.
+The forum is an ILIAS repository object in which users can hold discussions.
 A forum is organized in different topics (threads), to which contributions (posts) are written.
 As long as a forum is not deleted, posts can be viewed for years after they have been published.

 At least one person is responsible for moderation in all forums: They can censor and overwrite posts and close topics.
-Moderators can be added and removed by a person with the “Edit settings” authorization on the “Moderators” tab.
+Moderators can be added and removed by a person with the “Edit Settings” permission on the “Moderators” tab.

 ## Configuration